 The Borders Family History Society has published a booklet of Makerstoun monumental inscriptions.

 Graham and Emma Maxwell have transcribed and indexed the 1841, 1851 and 1861 census returns for this parish.

 Rutherfurd's Southern Counties Register and Directory of 1866 lists the following non-conformist churches:

 There may have been other non-conformist churches at different times.

 According to Rev. William Ewing's Annals of the Free Church of Scotland (published 1914 in Edinburgh) "at the Disruption a group of Free Church adherents formed a congregation here".
 The 1848 membership of this congregation was 78; in 1900 it was 95.

 The parish church (Church of Scotland) has registers dating from 1692.
-Old Parish Registers (before 1855) are held in the General Register Office for Scotland in Edinburgh, and copies on microfilm may be consulted in local libraries and in LDS Family History Centres around the world.
-Later parish registers (after 1855) are often held in the National Archives of Scotland as are any records of non-conformist churches in the area (often unfilmed and unindexed, and only available there).
+Old Parish Registers (before 1855) are held in the National Records of Scotland in Edinburgh, and copies on microfilm may be consulted in local libraries and in LDS Family History Centres around the world.
+Later parish registers (after 1855) are often held in the National Records of Scotland as are any records of non-conformist churches in the area (often unfilmed and unindexed, and only available there).

 An account of the parish (history, topography etc.) may be found in the Borders Family History Society's booklet of monumental inscriptions.

 Here are some figures showing the parish's population through time: